lenarddome/pu093-errorless-attentionless-ibre/README.md

 9. You also go on to discuss Johansen's weird AB -> com, C -> rare design.
 I would drop this part of the discussion.
 As you say earlier, this isn't the IBRE, and it's pretty easy to explain with any old associative network.

 Second, I guess what they provide is
-## p.
-2

-- Experiment 1 "will present category labels simultaneously with their respective features" perhaps?

-- Footnote 1, perhaps give the github repo?

-## p.3

-- When participants were given a choice to move to test, did it say something like, "If you are confident you know what causes the diseases?" or somesuch.
-Would be worth saying what if any prompt participants were given to decide whether or not they were ready to be tested.

-- Does the patient has -> Does the patient have

-- "Exclusion" - The bit "we arrived at this threshold..." could be shorter and clearer.
-I'd just say something like, accuracy of 0.75 is that lowest at which evidence the participant is above chance exceeds a Bayes Factor of 3, using the binomal test in Morey & Rouder.

-- "In a summary" -> "in summary"

-- "People explicitly followed the base rate" .
-Add "For this cue,..." and then replace "On the contrary" with.
-"In contrast..."

-- I think you can and probably should dial down the deference to an experiment Johansen only reported incompletely in an appendix.
-What you wrtie on p.2 is fine, but on this page where you write that you have a "successful conceptual replication..."
-I would write something like "Thus, the current study strongly confirms that the IBRE can be observed in an observational procedure"

-- I would drop the sentence "This prediction error also drives the development of an asymmetric cog- nitive representation." entirely

-- "All current theories of the IBRE rely on the assumption that this irrational rare preference arises as a result of optimising accuracy during the training phase." - Do they?
-What about DGCM?
-What about ELMO?
-(Genuine question.
-But if they don't clearly rely on this then you of course should not say "all theories".
-Here and elsewhere, what you _can_ do is perhaps focus on EXIT-like theories being the most popular and successful accounts.

-- "In the absence of this explicit prediction error..." ...
-I would say "EXIT-like theories cannot predict the presencce of an IBRE"

-- "One shortcoming of the current design is that participants can still make predictions" -> "One aspect of the current design is that participants might still experience internally-generated prediction errors.

-- "A simple solution" -> "In experiment 2, we address this by removing any design component..." and "We also use stimuli that reduce the the chance people assume any causal relationship between the features"

-## p.4

-- _How_ were X and Y selected in the test phase, by the participant.
-So, is it like, there are two shapes at the top of the screen - B, C, and then two at the bottom, X, Y, which the bottom set labelled "Press X", "Press Y"?

 ## p.5